What will you learn in this Course?

 The CHC50113 Diploma of Early Childhood Education and Care will take your childcare skills to the next level.
-In this course you will develop skills that will help you run a childcare facility, become a group leader and take on more supervisory responsibilities in a childcare setting.
+In this course, you will develop skills that will help you run a childcare facility, become a group leader and take on more supervisory responsibilities in a childcare setting.

 As part of your training, you’ll learn how to address regulations in a childcare setting, how to design and implement care routines, how to work effectively with culturally diverse clients and co-workers and how to build partnerships with families.
 The Diploma will also teach you how to foster physical, social, cognitive, language and creative development in early childhood, and ways to facilitate the inclusion of children with additional needs.

-This latest Australian child care Diploma incorporates most of the learning outcomes from the CHC30113 Certificate III in Early Childhood Education and Care qualification.
+This latest Australian childcare Diploma incorporates most of the learning outcomes from the CHC30113 Certificate III in Early Childhood Education and Care qualification.
 This means you can now enrol directly into this Diploma qualification without studying the Certificate III level course first.
-If you already hold a child care Certificate III, you may be able to seek advanced standing for your achievements.
+If you already hold a childcare Certificate III, you may be able to seek advanced standing for your achievements.

 Students completing the Diploma of Early Childhood Education and Care course will be able to pursue a number of children’s services/childcare related positions such as:

-- ✔ Centre Supervisor
+- ✔ Authorised Supervisor (Children’s Services)

-- ✔ Team Coordinator
+- ✔ Children’s Services Coordinator

-- ✔ Centre Manager
+- ✔ Centre Manager (Children’s Services)